-MCAA/MSCA’s Women in the Mechanical Industry will have a strong presence at this year’s MCAA Annual Convention in Phoenix, AZ March 3-7, 2019.
-Check out the list of activities available to participants.
+MCAA/MSCA’s Women in the Mechanical Industry had a strong presence at this year’s MCAA Annual Convention in Phoenix, AZ March 3-7, 2019.
+Check out the list of activities that were available to participants.

 Women Leaders Shape the Future of Women in the Mechanical Industry